RodriguesRBruno/DataPrepPipelines/pipeline_examples/rano/README.md

 This command starts a Docker Compose project named `rano` based on the env file `.env.crano`.
 The Airflow image is configured so that the pipeline will start immediately after the initial Airflow start up.
 The Airflow Web UI can be accessed at (http://localhost:8080/), using the **_AIRFLOW_USER** and **_AIRFLOW_PASSWORD** values defined in the `.env.rano` file as the Username and Password to monitor runs.

-### 4. Pipeline Overiew
+## 4. Pipeline Overiew
 A general view of the pipeline is shown in the Figure below.
 A initial setup creating required directories is performed at first.
 Then, the pipeline will run NIfTI Conversion for multiple subjects in parallel.
-For each subject, once NIfTi conversion is completed, the pipelin will automatically run the Brain Extraction and Tumor Extraction stages and then await for manual confirmation (see [Section X.X]() for instructions regarding manual confirmation).
+For each subject, once NIfTi conversion is completed, the pipelin will automatically run the Brain Extraction and Tumor Extraction stages and then await for manual confirmation (see [Section 5.1](#51-manual-approval-steps) for instructions regarding manual confirmation).
 The `per subject: true` configuration present in multiple steps of the pipeline signifies that this splitting per subject must be done at these steps.

 ![Representation of the whole pipeline](readme_images/pipeline_diagram.png)

 When the parser converts the YAML file into Airflow, each box in the above Figure is converted into a Directed Acyclic Graph (DAG) in Airflow.
 This results in the Airflow form of the pipeline being constructed as multiple DAGs, which can be though of as a grouping of one or more data processing steps.
 The Airflow Docker image also has a Summarizer DAG is also present which is not part of the pipeline itself but rather writes a summary of the current execution status every 30 minutes, so the Benchmark Owner can track the study’s progress.

-### 5. Monitoring in Airflow
+## 5. Monitoring in Airflow
 Airflow’s Web UI can be used to monitor the Pipeline while it is running.
 It can be accessed via port 8080 in the Machine where Airflow is running.
 If running locally, you can simply open http://localhost:8080/ on your Browser to access the UI.
 Use the `_AIRFLOW_USER` and `_AIRFLOW_PASSWORD` defined in the `.env.rano` file from [Section 2](#2-configuring-the-env-file-for-the-rano-pipeline) to log in.